MultipedRobotics/multiped/README.rst

 	}

-If you don't pass it a serial port, then it falls back to a simulated serial port (which does nothing) which is useful for testing.
+If you don't pass it a serial port, then it falls back to a simulated serial port which does nothing but is useful for testing.

 Bulk Writing
 --------------